 From the Glacier Point parking and tour unloading area, a short, paved, wheelchair-accessible trail takes you to an exhilarating (some might say unnerving) point 3,214 feet above Curry Village, on the floor of Yosemite Valley.

-- Skiing (winter): When Badger Pass ski area is open (mid to late December through March), the Glacier Point Road is groomed beyond Badger Pass.
+When the Badger Pass Ski Area is open (mid to late December through March), the Glacier Point Road is groomed beyond the ski area.
 Cross-country skiers can follow the road for 10.5 miles to Glacier Point.
 This is possible as a (21-mile) day trip or as an overnight.
-A ski hut is open in winter (reservation required) or you can camp (with a wilderness permit, available from Badger Pass without a reservation).
-(Read more about winter camping and winter trails along the Glacier Point Road [530 kb PDF].
+A ski hut is open in winter (reservation required) or you can camp (with a wilderness permit, available from the Badger Pass Ranger Station without a reservation).
+Read more about winter camping and winter trails along the Glacier Point Road [530 kb PDF].
 Activities such as downhill skiing and snowboarding are also available.